Assumed Density Filtering and Smoothing with Neural Network Surrogate Models: Performance criteria: beyond RMSE

-The takeaway is that while RMSE and the coverage-vs-volume Pareto frontier of confidence intervals have a concrete interpretation, cross entropy has the final say on the validity of a statistical inference.
+A filter can have a low RMSE and good coverage yet still be statistically suboptimal, as the examples in \appendixref{app:motivating-examples} show.
+The takeaway of this section, therefore, is that cross entropy has the last word on the validity of a statistical inference.